White-Thighed Colobus, Colobus vellerosus

 Infants are handled by the mother and other females so the mother can go foraging.

-Females nurse and protect their offspring until she can be independent, however, this is not an easy task.
+Females nurse and protect their offspring until they can be independent, however, this is not an easy task.
 The situation for females and infants is different, depending on the group they live in.
 In groups with a larger number of males, infanticide is high (38% of infant mortality).
 Indeed, when a new dominant male takes over, he kills infants in the group.
 This probably explains why white-thighed colobus females seem to prefer groups with one dominant male (uni-male) over multi-male/multi-female groups.
 They do nonetheless use the same practice as other monkey species—i.e. they copulate with several males to blur paternity lines—independent of the group they live in.

 Infants are born white and their coat color changes by four months of age, although the coloring changes faster when the infant is born in a multi-male group.
 A strategy of nature that allows them to survive potential infanticide.